ZieIony/GuideToCustomViews/README.md

 I've been designing, writing and publishing Android custom views for the past 5 years now.
 I guess it's about time to sum it up and share the results.

 Here you will find the topics related to custom views and a couple of case studies.
 Code samples will be in Java and Kotlin randomly and the code will be as simple as possible to demonstrate ideas and techniques better.
+I want this place to be more of a tutorial wiki than a documentation.
+You can find the documentation on [developer.android.com/](https://developer.android.com/).

 I'll try to add an article or two per week.
 If there's something missing and you think that I should write about - raise an issue and tell me.
 If you wish, there's a larger repository with my custom views [here](https://github.com/ZieIony/Carbon).

 ### Topics